Listed buildings in Bilsdale Midcable

 Bilsdale Midcable is a civil parish in the county of North Yorkshire, England.
 It contains 29 listed buildings that are recorded in the National Heritage List for England.
-Of these, one is listed at Grade I, the highest of the three grades, one is at Grade II*, the middle grade, and the others are at Grade II, the lowest grade.
+Of these, one is listed at Grade I, the highest of the three grades, two are at Grade II*, the middle grade, and the others are at Grade II, the lowest grade.
 The parish is mainly rural, and contains the small settlements of Chop Gate, Fangdale Beck and Seave Green.
 Most of the listed buildings are houses and associated structures, farmhouses and farm buildings.
 The others include two churches and a chapel, a forge and a telephone kiosk.